replicatedhq/replicated-docs/docs/reference/replicated-cli-tokens.md

 Service accounts are assigned a token and associated with an RBAC policy.
 Any user with the proper permissions can create, retrieve or revoke them.
 Admin users can assign any RBAC policy to a service account.
 Non-admin users can only assign their own RBAC policy.

-Users can also assign write or read only permissions.
-The associated token applies the least privilege between the RBAC policy and permissions.
+At creation time, users can also choose to limit the service account to a read-only version of the selected RBAC policy

 Service account names must be unique within a given team.